edwinsanjo/python-automation/README.md

 before running this program please try reading the code and understand what it does because there is no way to revert the changes the program it does.

 # price-tracker
+a simple python program that checks amazon page for a product every n seconds and saves it in a json frinedly format.

 ## Dependencies
 ```bash